 The Boundary Commission for England (BCE) is an independent and impartial non-departmental public body, which is responsible for reviewing Parliamentary constituency boundaries in England.

 The BCE has now published its revised proposals for new constituency boundaries.
-We invite the public to view and provide feedback on these revisions as part of a four-week consultation process.

 The 2023 Review of Parliamentary constituencies was formally launched in January 2021.
 The Commission is required to ensure that the number of electors in each constituency is more equal; constituencies must comprise of between 69,724 to 77,062 electors.
 The Commission is undertaking an independent review of all constituency boundaries in England and will present its final recommendations to Parliament by July 2023.